 Another point to remember is that almonds are a tree nut.
 Tree nut allergies can be some of the topmost common food allergies in the United States.
 Around 1% of the population has some kind of tree nut allergy.
 Although an allergy to one nut doesn’t mean that you’ll be allergic to all of the others, it’s best to be cautious – just in case.

-Before you begin experimenting with homemade nut butter, make sure that you don’t have any almonds or almond flour issues by taking an allergy test.
+Before you begin experimenting with almond butter, make sure that you don’t have any almonds or almond flour issues by taking an allergy test.
 Although peanuts are a legume rather than a tree nut, you may still need to be cautious with almonds if you have an allergy to peanuts.
 About 30% of the people who have a peanut allergy also have an allergy to almonds.

 Products like almond butter and natural maple syrup are often more expensive because they take a lot more time and effort to produce.
 Remember that most of the almonds grown in America come from California, where droughts are common.
 If California experiences a lack of water, then the state simply can’t keep up with the demand for almonds to make almond butter.